UniTime/unitime-doc/edit-override-type.md

 ## Screen Description

-The Edit Override Type page allows for the editing of an override type.
+The Add and Edit Override Type pages allow for the adding or editing of an override type.

 ![Edit Override Type](images/edit-override-type-1.png){:class='screenshot'}